takasoft/takasoft.github.io/_posts/2025-01-14-5-year-reflection-as-software-engineer.md

 ### Startup Era

-Now I'm going to talk about my professional career.

 After I graduated, I decided to take an opportunity at a startup in 2020 which I wanted to try out after trying both academia and a big company.
 I commuted to their office for the first few weeks, but as everyone knows, the pandemic hit and I ended up working 100% remotely for the rest of my time at this company.
 It was a company that sold lab testing kits, which started out of Shark Tank.
 I met a lot of unconventional people and it was really fun to ride the super growth wave during the pandemic time.

 At this company, I learned what it's like to work in a real world software development team.
 Build pipelines, system monitors, feature flagging, load testing, code reviews, all those basic things that software engineers need to know.
 Through the development of testing frameworks, I got quite good inspirations for breaking software, which is also an important feature as a software engineer.